Page updated November 8, 2022. Please check this page regularly so we can let you know what we know when we know it!

 *QLD Health recommends wearing a mask in healthcare settings if you are unwell or if cases start to rise (the amber and red ‘traffic light’ levels of covid risk).
-However, for now, it is still a requirement of entry into the practice that you continue to bring and wear your facial mask while waiting and during your appointments*

 Primary doses (dose 1 and 2)